National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 The humpback whale, Southern Resident stock of killer whale, and the eastern population of Steller sea lions, are the only marine mammal species currently listed under the ESA that could occur in the vicinity of WSDOT's proposed construction projects.
 NMFS' Permits and Conservation Division has initiated consultation with NMFS' Protected Resources Division under section 7 of the ESA on the issuance of an IHA to WSDOT under section 101(a)(5)(D) of the MMPA for this activity.
 Consultation will be concluded prior to a determination on the issuance of an IHA.

-As a result of these preliminary determinations, NMFS proposes to authorize the take of marine mammals incidental to WSDOT's Bremerton Ferry Terminal construction projects, provided the previously mentioned mitigation, monitoring, and reporting requirements are incorporated.
+As a result of these preliminary determinations, NMFS proposes to authorize the take of marine mammals incidental to WSDOT's Bremerton Ferry Terminal construction projects, Start Printed Page 11856provided the previously mentioned mitigation, monitoring, and reporting requirements are incorporated.

 Dated: February 14, 2013.

 Acting Director, Office of Protected Resources, National Marine Fisheries Service.